kptdev/kpt/site/reference/pkg/diff/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt pkg diff [DIR@VERSION]
+kpt pkg diff [PKG_PATH@VERSION] [flags]
 ```

 #### Args

 ```
-DIR:
+PKG_PATH:
-  Local package to compare.
+  Local package path to compare.
 Command will fail if the directory doesn't exist, or does not
   contain a Kptfile.
 Defaults to the current working directory.

 VERSION:
   A git tag, branch, ref or commit.
 Specified after the local_package with @ -- pkg_dir@version.